alisoliman/realtime-api-workshop/02-voice-rag/README.md

 Now we have a preconfigured Azure AI Search index, we can run the VoiceRAG sample.
 In this exercise we will run the sample locally, but you can also deploy it to Azure in a later stage.

-### Setup your develpoment environment
+### Setup your development environment

+The easiest way to setup your development environment is to leverage the provided VSCode Dev Container.
+This container is preconfigured with all the necessary tools and dependencies to run the sample.
+You can run this Dev Container locally in VSCode or in GitHub Codespaces.

-GitHub Codespaces?
+#### GitHub Codespaces

+TODO

+#### Local (DevContainer)

+TODO

+#### Local (Manual)

+1. Make sure you meet the prerequisites mentinoed earlier.

 1. Clone the repository

 ```bash
 git clone https://github.com/Azure-Samples/aisearch-openai-rag-audio.git
 ```

-1. Open the folder in VSCode, GitHub CodeSpaces or any other preferred development enviroment.

-1. [explain devcontainers]

 ### Configure the environment